Worlds at War!

 Author Lee Strong created this second adventure on the planet Poloda, which lies beyond the Globular Cluster NGC 7006 — 450,000 light years away from earth.
 Join Tomas Ran as he explores Poloda, battles Kapars, and finds love Beyond the Farthest Star.

 Enjoy this exciting new adventure [Book #5 in The Wild Adventures of Edgar Rice Burroughs’ Series and the first Science Fiction book in the Series].
-Available in Hard Cover with a Dust Jacket [with Soft cover to come in a few weeks] at ERBurroughs.com and Lulu.com.
+Also available in Hard Cover with a Dust Jacket at ERBurroughs.com and Lulu.com.

 AUTHOR